|

 When Yitzhak Rabin was assassinated, I was

 with a group in the Galilee.
-I had gone to
+I had

-morning.
-When I heard that the prime
+dressed the next morning.
+When I heard

-the bed in disbelief.
-That day was so hard –
+That day was so hard – I insisted on

-I insisted on carrying out our planned
+carrying out our planned itinerary, but my

-itinerary, but my tour leader, Dr. Randall Lolley, senior pastor at the First Baptist
+tour leader, Dr. Randall Lolley, senior

-Church in Greensboro, North Carolina, asked
+Greensboro, North Carolina, asked that we

-watch the funeral broadcast.
+funeral broadcast.
 So I called a

 kibbutz and asked permission for our group